suprajasridhara/scion/doc/protocols/sigprefixlist/SigPrefixListProtocol.md

     - The MS responds to SIG mapping queries with IP prefix--IA mappings
 - Pull lists of mappings from Publishing Infrastructure.
-    - The MS pulls lists of mappings from the Publishing Infrastructure and stores it to be used to respond to SIG queries
+    - The MS pulls lists of mappings from the Publishing Infrastructure and stores it to be used to respond to SIG queries.
 - Reply to Publishing Infrastructure queries of mapping lists for the ISD

 ### Publishing Infrastructure Services

 #### Publishing List Node (PLN)

-This service allows MS and PCN to discover PCN locations on the network by maintaining a list of PCNs that it has discovered through gossip.
+This service allows MSes and PCNs to discover PCN locations on the network by maintaining a list of PCNs that it has discovered through gossip.

 It performs the following actions: